-After weeks of getting hammered with pink slips, low performing school designations and, some Bay Area teachers are getting a much needed morale boost.
+After weeks of getting hammered with pink slips, low performing school designations and

 The Napa Valley Education Foundation has opened a new school supply store where teachers can shop for free.
 The Change 4 Kids store offers everything from glue sticks to dry erase boards.
 But the best part--teachers don't have to pay a penny!